 Seriously, think about this right now, before you go any further down this road.
-As Colin says, if you have a good job it may be way smarter to wait a bit, and save while you sail with others, have a good time, and hone your skills.
+If you have a good job it may be smarter to wait a bit and save, while you sail with others, have a good time, and hone your skills.

 Back To The Original Plan

-And if you live on the boat for a few years prior to going cruising while still working at a good job, and thereby save rent or mortgage payments while still earning, the idea becomes downright affordable, even if it does come out a bit above our US$100,000 target in the end.
+And if you live on the boat for a few years prior to going cruising while still working at a good job, and thereby save rent or mortgage payments while still earning, refitting an older boat can be downright affordable.

-So let's get back to looking at the kind of person who has a good chance of successfully completing a refit, within the $100,000 budget, in a reasonable period of time.
+So let's get back to looking at the kind of person who has a good chance of successfully completing a refit, within a sensible budget, in a reasonable period of time.

 This could be you if: